aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Submission

-There are *two* forms of submission for this assignment; you must do both of them.
-Note that there is no required deployment to the blockchain for this assignment.
+You will need to fill in the various values from this assignment into the [arbitrage.py](arbitrage.py.html) ([src](arbitrage.py)) file.
+That file clearly indicates all the values that need to be filled in.
+That file, along with your Python source code, are the only files that must be submitted.
+The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

+There is only one submission for this assignment.

-Submission 1: Submit your arbitrage.py file to Gradescope.
-You do not need to submit the config.py file.
-Note that gradescope can't test that the program works, since it is not connected to the blockchain.
+Submission 1: Submit your `arbitrage_trading.py` source code file, along with your completed `arbitrage.py` file, to Gradescope.
+You should not submit the config.py file.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
+So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).

-Submission 2: Fill out the Google form, whose URL is on the Collab landing page.

-We also have a few other things for you to check:

-- That you call `hook()` in your program right after your `import` lines, and before any other code
-- Your program should produce NO output other than that provided by the `output()` function
-- In your transactions, you should always specify the `gasPrice` value, and it should always be 10 gwei (or 10,000,000,000 wei)